fleschutz/PowerShell/Docs/play-cat-sound.md

 ## play-cat-sound.ps1 - Plays a cat sound

-This script plays a cat sound.
+This PowerShell script plays a cat sound.

 ## Parameters
 ```powershell